Minors Protection

 Emergency Preparedness

 Ensuring emergency preparedness is paramount for minors’ safety and well-being.
-Following emergency preparedness best practices will help adults interacting with minors to be prepared in the event of an emergency.
+Following emergency preparedness best practices will help adults interacting with minors be prepared in the event of an emergency.

 Contact & Reporting Information

-For emergency situations:
+For emergency situations,

 Department of Public Safety: 401-863-4111